MalekAjil/Judegement/README.md

-# Judegement
+# Judgement
-this project is for employ a lawyer online and manage connection bitween the lawyer and the client
+this project is for employing a lawyer online and managing connection bitween the lawyer and the client